CONTACT | JOIN | AMC | AMC ADVENTURES

 • Camping is permitted only at designated sites.

-• Fires are permitted only in the main fire ring in front of the shelter.
+• Fires are permitted only in the main fire ring, usually in front of the shelter.
+Use "dead, down and dinky" wood for fires.
+Do not bring axes, hatchets, or saws on your trip.
 To preserve vegetation, no fires are permitted at Laurel Ridge Campsite.

 • All campsites have privies.
 Some privies use a composting process to reduce waste, so please read and follow the posted instructions.
-Do not throw trash or food into any privy.
+Do not throw trash, clothing or food into any privy.

 • Water sources are near each campsite.
 Some campsite water sources may dry up at certain times of year.
 Boil, filter or chemically treat all water from backcountry sources.

-• Do not leave trash or food at campsites, shelters, or in firepits.
+• Do not leave trash or food at campsites, shelters, or in fire rings.
 Carry in, carry out.

-• Some overnight sites have steel boxes to keep food away from bears and other animals.
-Use them!
+• Overnight sites have steel boxes to keep food away from bears and other animals.
+At busy times, boxes may fill quickly.
+Bring 50ft of rope to hang your food if the box is full.

-• Please respect other hikers, and limit noise and activity after 8:00 PM.
+• Overnight groups should plan to use tents.
+Long distance and individual hikers have priority for shelter use.
+Please respect other hikers, and limit noise and activity after 8:00 PM.

 • Consumption of alcoholic beverages is not permitted in State Forests and Parks.